-growth rates of between 5 and 15%.
-It further estimated that sales of herbal products increased by 101% in markets in the United States from 1996 to 1998.
-In the European Union, it has been estimated that annual sales for herbal medicinal products are in the range of US\$ 7 billion and in the United States, annual sales were estimated (in 1997) to have increased to US\$ 5.1 billion from US\$ 200 million in 1988.
-For developing countries, traditional medicine forms the basis for an important domestic industry and for export.
-For example, it has been estimated that sales of traditional pharmaceutical products in China in 1996 consisted of 43.8% of the total medicine sales [in China].
-11,360 commercial enterprises and 35,339 business units have been set up.
-The output of [traditional Chinese pharmaceutical products] annually is 199 thousand tons, 5.8 billion dollars can be earned by the export of [traditional Chinese] pharmaceutical products.
+Reliable data on total expenditures on traditional medicine - including complementary or alternative medicine - is scarce.
+Estimates have been made, however, for sales of herbal products worldwide and in selected markets.
+The Secretariat of the CBD has estimated that the world market for herbal medicines has reached US\$ 43 billion, with annual national growth rates of between 5 per cent and 15 per cent.19 It further estimated that sales of herbal products increased by 101 per cent in markets in the United States from 1996 to 1998.20 In the European Union, it has been estimated that annual sales for herbal medicinal products are in the range of US\$ 7 billion and in the United States, annual sales were estimated (in 1997) to have increased to US\$ 5.1 billion from US\$ 200 million in 1988.21 For developing countries, traditional medicine forms the basis for an important domestic industry and for export.
+For example, it has been estimated that sales of traditional pharmaceutical products in China in 1996 consisted of 43.8% of the total medicine sales [in China]; 11,360 commercial enterprises and 35,339 business units have been set up.
+The output of [traditional Chinese pharmaceutical products] annually is 199 thousand tons, 5.8 billion dollars can be earned by the export of [traditional Chinese] pharmaceutical products.22

 There is also a question as to the size of the overall market value of products - in particular, pharmaceutical products - that incorporate traditional medical knowledge.
-For example, the Secretariat of the United National Conference on Trade and Development recently examined the relevant literature but did not hazard an estimate as to market value of such products - instead citing to research from the mid-1980's that was more anecdotal than analytical.
-Advancing technology and changing economic conditions should cause any such estimates to be viewed skeptically.
-For example, recent economic research shows that "the value of biodiversity for use in pharmaceutical research may be as low as a few cents per hectare even
+For example, the Secretariat of the United Nations Conference on Trade and Development recently examined the relevant literature but did not hazard an estimate as to market value of such products - instead citing to research from the mid-1980s that was more anecdotal than

-&lt;sup>19 Strategy for Traditional Medicine 2000-2003, WHO, Geneva, p. vi.
+Strategy for Traditional Medicine 2000-2003, WHO, Geneva, p. vi.
 (September, 2000)

-&lt;sup>20 Id., p.
+20 Id., p.
 5.

-&lt;sup>21 Mahady, Gail, International Collaboration in Traditional Medicine and Medicinal Plant Research: A World Health Perspective, p.
+Mahady, Gail, International Collaboration in Traditional Medicine and Medicinal Plant Research: A World Health Perspective, p.
 1, (available at web site of University of Illinois at Chicago: www.uic.edu) (2000).

-&lt;sup>22 Dr. Liu Bao-Yan, Deputy Director, Department of Science, Technology and Education, State Administration of Traditional Chinese Medicine, Beijing, The Role of Traditional Medicines and Practices in the National Health Care System, Paper presented at WIPO Asian Regional Seminar on Intellectual Property Issues in the Field of Traditional Medicine, New Delhi, India, October 7 to 9, 1998.
+Dr. Liu Bao-Yan, Deputy Director, Department of Science, Technology and Education, State Administration of Traditional Chinese Medicine, Beijing, The Role of Traditional Medicines and Practices in the National Health Care System, Paper presented at WIPO Asian Regional Seminar on Intellectual Property Issues in the Field of Traditional Medicine, New Delhi, India, October 7 to 9, 1998.